kelinguistics/phoneticconvergence/README.md

 <img width="468" alt="outlier" src="https://github.com/klin1208/phoneticconvergence/assets/126110100/92d773bc-716a-43ba-94e4-5758698fda5c">

+We see that before the removal of outliers, both baseline and shadow seemed to have a more clear distinction in the VOT, ranking P < T < K. The outlier removal erased the differences between P and T for the baseline condition.
+This may be an indication that the `cut_off` parameter was set too aggressively.

 ## Plotting VOT Means

 For better understandability of VOT differences across the data slices, we also plot mean VOT changes from the baseline to the shadow task sidewise: